sohaib730/MNIST_Binary/README.md

 torchvision ==

-In order to directly setup the environemtn, use the following command:
+In order to directly setup the environment, use the following command:

 ```pip install -r requirements.txt```